Woolverine94/biniou/README.md

   - Powered by [🤗 Huggingface](https://huggingface.co/) and [gradio](https://www.gradio.app/)
   - Cross platform : GNU/Linux, Windows 10/11 and macOS(experimental, via homebrew)
   - Convenient Dockerfile for cloud instances
+  - Support for CUDA (experimental) on almost all modules (see [this page](https://github.com/Woolverine94/biniou/wiki/Experimental-features#cuda-support))
+  - Support for Stable Diffusion SDXL and SDXL-Turbo models

 ---